antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

   of .NET Framework.

 * **Xamarin**.
-With Xamarin, the .NET platform doesn't ship with the OS but with the ap, so updating Xamarin is mostly an SDK problem.
+With Xamarin, the .NET platform doesn't ship with the OS but with the app, so updating Xamarin is mostly an SDK problem.
 We hope we can update it to simply include all APIs that are currently missing (in fact, the majority of APIs were already added to the stable Cycle 8 release/Mono 4.6.0).

 [This document][netstandard-20-removals] includes all the APIs that are available in .NET Standard 1.6 but aren't implemented yet in .NET Framework